-Domestic Assault is an enhanceable crime.
-After a person has been convicted of domestic assault, any new domestic assault charges within 10 years would be charged as a hire offense

-The charge of domestic assault is a misdemeanor offense, punishable by up to 90 days in jail and/or a \$1000 fine.

-A Gross Misdemeanor Domestic Assault Charge is punishable by up to 365 days in jail and/or a fine of up to \$3000.
+• The charge of domestic assault is a misdemeanor, punishable by up to 90 days in jail and or a \$1000 fine. • Domestic assault is an enhanceable crime.
+After a person has been convicted of domestic assault, a new domestic assault within 5 years could be charged as a gross misdemeanor - which is punishable by up to 365 days in jail and/or a fine of up to \$3000.

-A third Domestic Assault Charge within a 10 year period may be charged as a felony.
-There is not a limit on the amount of jail time or fine for Felony level.
+A third domestic assault within a 10 year period may be charged as a felony